Issue Cycle Time: The Key to Engineering Operations

 Using Visualizations

 Data visualization converts raw metrics into actionable insights.
 Cycle time scatter plots show completion patterns and outliers.
 Cumulative flow diagrams can also be used to show work in progress limitations and flow efficiency.
 Control charts track stability and process improvements over time.
+Visualizations provide cycle time insights that help teams understand their operational processes and identify opportunities to streamline operations.

 Ideally businesses should implement: